You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Despite lying only 5 miles from the edge of Leeds and having the A1(M) motorway running through it, the Estate is a haven for wildlife.
-In addition to the usual foxes, badgers, hares, weasels etc. the Estate is home to an extensive population of roe deer, three breeding pairs of red kites and several breeding pairs of buzzards.
-All of these are regularly visible.
+In addition to the usual foxes, badgers, hares, weasels etc. the Estate is home to populations of roe deer, red kites and buzzards.

 Since Bramham lies in the Southern Magnesian Limestone National Character Area, it is also home to many important calcareous grassland plants.
 The survival of these has been helped by the Estate’s consistant management of its land.

 In late 2015 the Estate completed the construction of an anaerobic digestion plant.
 This generates green electricity, for sale to the National Grid, fuelled y silage grown on the -in-hand farm.

 At full-power we generate 1.2MW of electricity, 24 hours a day: enough to supply 1.500 homes, whatever the weather.